Calibrating an updated SPH scheme within GCD+: GCD+ Update: Advancing Galactic Chemodynamics

-and employs $\alpha^{\rm AV}_{\rm max}=4$.
-We call this fiducial code ``MkII$+{\rm high}\alpha$''.
 The third term of equation~(\ref{Eu-eq}) corresponds to the gravitational force, and employs the adaptive gravitational force softening suggested in \citet{pm07}, where the softening length is matched to that of the smoothing length.
 The fourth term of equation~(\ref{Eu-eq}) is the correction term for adaptive softening, where

 We apply a cubic splice softening, as suggested by \citet{pm07}; the associated formulae for $\phi^{'}$ and $\partial \phi/\partial h$ can also be found in their paper.